 Our comprehensive Versant test practice guide covers all sections, from sentence builds to story retelling.
 This free resource includes a detailed Versant english placement test simulation to help you understand the format, improve your Versant score, and boost your confidence before the actual exam.

-What is Versant?
-It is an automated spoken language test that evaluates speaking, listening, reading, and writing skills.
-Many companies use the Versant assessment to screen candidates for language proficiency quickly and accurately.
+What is the VERSANT test?
+It is an automated spoken language test by Pearson that evaluates speaking, listening, reading, and writing skills.
+Many companies use the VERSANT assessment to screen candidates for language proficiency quickly and accurately.

 Prepare for the Versant English Proficiency exam with our free practice test modules.
 Each quiz covers key topics to help you pass on your first try.